-The trustees seek to follow the good practice 'Charity Trustees Guide' issued by ICSA.
+The trustees are looking to follow 'The Charity Governance Code and plan to undertake an initial assessment against the Code in 2021.
 We convene the Nominations Sub Committee on a regular basis to keep the skills and composition of the trustee body and succession planning under review and, where needed, to recruit new trustee(s) for their experience, empathy and knowledge of the charity.
 The trustees have also developed a code of conduct for trustees including formal statements of role and responsibilities and provision for trustee training.